Core Idea

 Definition

-Static coupling refers to compile-time dependencies between software components that can be identified by examining source code or compiled artifacts.
-These dependencies manifest through code structures such as import statements, type declarations, method signatures, inheritance relationships, and library references.
-Static coupling represents the structural relationships that must be resolved before a program can execute, distinguishing it from dynamic coupling which emerges only at runtime.
+Static coupling refers to compile-time dependencies between software components identifiable by examining source code or compiled artifacts.
+These dependencies manifest through import statements, type declarations, method signatures, inheritance relationships, and library references.

 Key Characteristics

-• Compile-time detection: Static coupling can be identified through source code analysis tools without executing the program
+• Compile-time detection: Identifiable through source code analysis tools without executing the program

-• Structural dependencies: Manifests through language constructs like imports, class hierarchies, interface implementations, and library dependencies
+• Structural dependencies: Manifests through language constructs—imports, class hierarchies, interface implementations, library dependencies

-• Easier to measure: Static analysis tools can calculate coupling metrics automatically by parsing code structure
+• Easier to measure: Static analysis tools calculate coupling metrics automatically by parsing code structure

-• Version coupling risk: Components with static coupling often require synchronized versioning—updating one component may force recompilation and redeployment of dependent components
+• Version coupling risk: Updating one component may force recompilation and redeployment of dependent components

 • Foundation for architecture metrics: Static coupling measurements (afferent coupling, efferent coupling, instability) inform architectural quality assessment

-• Coupling Between Objects (CBO): Counts the number of classes a given class is coupled to through method calls, parameter types, return types, or field types
+• Coupling Between Objects (CBO): Counts classes a given class is coupled to through method calls, parameter types, return types, or field types

 • Afferent coupling (Ca): Number of classes outside a package that depend on classes inside the package